-Spain: Three runners gored in tense 5th Pamplona bull run
+Spain’s running of the bulls: 3 people gored at San Fermín

 The spectacle lasted just over three minutes as hundreds of runners, mostly men, ran frantically ahead and alongside six fighting bulls as they charged through the cobblestone streets of this northern city.

-Three other runners were treated for injuries sustained in falls during the run.
+Three other runners, all Spaniards, were treated for injuries sustained in falls during the run.

 The run finishes at Pamplona’s bullring, where later in the day the bulls are killed by professional bullfighters.